Robertfarb/whiteboarding-curriculum/w13_plus/day2.md

 ### Afternoon

+* Optional Lecture on Personal Finance from 1:30 - 2:30pm
-* Roll call at 1:30pm
+* Roll call at 2:30pm
 * Solution review: Graphs and Topo Sort
 * [Mock Interviews][pair-boarding-index]
 * Project: Dynamic Programming 1 project goes live at 4pm (all associated readings are in the project), **due by 12pm tomorrow**.